When Does Global Attention Help? A Unified Empirical Study on Atomistic Graph Learning: Experiments

 \subsection{Datasets}

-We evaluate on \(7\) datasets spanning atomistic and biochemical graph regimes (Table~\ref{tab:datasets}).
-The collection comprises \(\sim 4.21\)M graphs with mean sizes from \(\sim 18\) to \(\sim 243\) nodes, covering small molecules (QM9, ZINC, OGB\mbox{-}PCQM) and larger, more complex structures (TMQM, NIAID, OGB\mbox{-}PPA).
+We evaluate on \(7\) datasets spanning atomistic and biochemical graph regimes (Table~\ref{tab:datasets}). {We intentionally use widely available, community-standard datasets to ensure reproducibility and to enable controlled cross-architecture comparisons under identical HPO/training settings, rather than focusing on application-specific proprietary datasets.} The collection comprises \(\sim 4.21\)M graphs with mean sizes from \(\sim 18\) to \(\sim 243\) nodes, covering small molecules (QM9, ZINC, OGB\mbox{-}PCQM) and larger, more complex structures (TMQM, NIAID, OGB\mbox{-}PPA).
 Supervision includes four graph\mbox{-}level regression targets—free energy at \(298.15\,\mathrm{K}\) (QM9), constrained solubility (ZINC), dispersion energy (TMQM), and the HOMO--LUMO gap (OGB\mbox{-}PCQM)—one node\mbox{-}level regression target (partial charges in NIAID), and two graph\mbox{-}level classification benchmarks: multi\mbox{-}class accuracy on OGB\mbox{-}PPA and multi\mbox{-}label mAP on OGB\mbox{-}PCBA.

 We set the LPE dimensionality \(d_\ell\) to the number of smallest nonzero Laplacian eigenvectors that are consistently available across graphs in each dataset; a small fraction of graphs with fewer than \(d_\ell\) nontrivial eigenvectors are omitted.
 Table~\ref{tab:datasets} lists \(d_\ell\) per dataset.